An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Introduction

-This paper extends our previous work by introducing the UU-Mamba model \cite{tsai2024uumamba} for cardiac and vascular image segmentation.
-The following key aspects distinguish this work: \begin{enumerate}[leftmargin=14pt] \itemsep -.1em \item We extend the application of the UU-Mamba model from our previous work, which originally focused on cardiac segmentation, to now include vascular segmentation across multiple datasets.
-While the core model remains the same, we have enhanced its functionality to address the specific challenges of both cardiac and vascular segmentation.
-This extension demonstrates the model’s versatility and improved performance across a broader range of medical imaging tasks. \item We present new and extensive results on the ImageCAS~\cite{zeng2023imagecas} and Aorta~\cite{imran2024cis, krebs2024volumetric} datasets, which were not included in our earlier work.
-These datasets differ not only in their imaging characteristics but also in the number of labels—while the ACDC dataset~\cite{bernard2018deep} used in our previous work involves only three labels, the Aorta dataset introduces a more complex scenario with 24 labels.
-This demonstrates the adaptability and robustness of our model to datasets with varying complexities. \item To provide a more comprehensive evaluation compared to our previous work, where we used only the Dice Similarity Coefficient (DSC) and Mean Squared Error (MSE), we now also incorporate the Normalized Surface Dice (NSD)~\cite{maier-hein2022metrics} and an analysis of the 3D loss landscape~\cite{Hao2018}.
-These combined evaluations—DSC, MSE, NSD, and 3D loss landscape—enhance our comparison and provide a more comprehensive understanding of the model's ability to manage intricate medical imaging tasks.
+\begin{enumerate} \item We expand the use of UU-Mamba model, originally developed for cardiac segmentation, to include vascular segmentation across multiple datasets.
+While the core architecture remains unchanged, we have enhanced its capabilities to address the unique challenges of both cardiac and vascular segmentation, demonstrating the model's versatility and improved performance across a broader range of medical imaging tasks. \item New results are reported on the ImageCAS~\cite{zeng2023imagecas} and Aorta~\cite{imran2024cis, krebs2024volumetric} datasets, which were not included in prior work.
+These datasets differ in imaging characteristics and label complexity.
+For example, the Aorta dataset includes 24 labels, whereas the ACDC dataset~\cite{bernard2018deep} used previously includes three labels, enabling assessment under substantially increased segmentation complexity. \item In addition to Dice Similarity Coefficient (DSC) and Mean Squared Error (MSE) used previously~\cite{tsai2024uumamba}, the evaluation incorporates Normalized Surface Dice (NSD)~\cite{maier-hein2022metrics} and analyzes the 3D loss landscape~\cite{Hao2018}.
+Together, these provide a more comprehensive characterization of model performance and optimization behavior on complex medical imaging tasks. \end{enumerate}